lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

 http://localhost:8081/repo

-No terminal command is needed.
+No terminal command is required.

 ---